tutors-sdk/tutors-doc/unit-1-create/note-2-cheatsheet/cheatsheet.md

 ### Panel Resources

-Panels appear directly in a unit or topic, and are not represented by a separate card
+Panels appear directly in a unit or topic, and are not represented by a separate card.
+Instead, their contents are rendered directly on to the parent topic/unit.

 | Example Resource | Display |
 | ---------------- | ------- |